|

 Late finish (LF): Computed value for the latest possible time an activity should be completed according to CPM calculations.

-Late start (LS): Computed value for the latest possible time an activity should begin
+Late start (LS): Computed value for the latest possible time an activity should begin according to CPM calculations.

 Lead time:

-c) Time in overlapping related activities between the start of one and the start of the second.
+a) Time between the ES and schedule start for an activity. b) Time period acting as a constraint for the beginning of an activity. c) Time in overlapping related activities between the start of one and the start of the second.

 Loop: A networking drafting error situation in which activities are so arranged as to cause a sequence of work to return to the originating point.